hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 # I'll be displayed with the debug verbosity level$
 ```

-You can still force ansi output using the `--ansi` option:
+You can still force ANSI output using the `--ansi` option:

 ```sh
 $ bin/console output:verbosity -vvv --ansi | xargs -0 echo -n | cat -vet